ExgnosisClasses/JavaWeek1/Labs/Lab 1-2 Grokking Bytecode/Lab 1-2 Grokking Bytecode.md

 # Lab 1-2 : Grokking Bytecode

-#### Introduction to Java

----
 ## Lab Objectives

 This lab works with Java code outside the IDE.
-Do not use an IDE for this lab, you are going to have to work with your Java code the way your grandparents did.
+Do not use an IDE for this lab, you are going to have to work with your Java code the way your ancestors did.

 ---
 <br/>
 <br/>

-## Part One: Setup
+## Part 1: Setup

 At the command line, create a new directory to use.
 Do not use Eclipse or any other IDE.
 For this lab, I have used `D:\lab1-2`, but use whatever directory you want